Praneesh-Gattadi/API-INTEGRATION-AND-DATA-VISUALIZATION/README.md

 Start the app using Streamlit: streamlit run app.py # replace filename with app.py You should see a new tab open in your browser at http://localhost:8501, showing the weather dashboard.

+                            (OR)

+First copy the path of the app.py, i.e., your saved code location.
+Then open cmd or Terminal and Enter: cd path of file #Replace your file path then press Enter.
+Then again type streamlit run app.py #Replace app with your filename then press Enter.
+You should see a new tab open in your browser at http://localhost:8501, showing the weather dashboard.

 #OUTPUT